standardebooks/web/README.md

     preg_replace('|</foo>|ius', '</bar>', $text);
     ````

+-   Omit closing PHP tags in files that are pure PHP.

 -   Language constructs that can optionally have curly braces (like `if`) should always have curly braces.

     Good: